MohammadTohidiNasab/MohammadTohidiNasab/README.md

 # README for Mohammad Tohidi

 ## About Me
-- My Name Is: Mohammad Tohidi
+- My name is: Mohammad Tohidi
 - Expertise : Django Backend Developer
 - Interests : Backend Development and DevOps